agustinov/FFmpeg-Cedrus/README.md

 Video decoding is realized not by the hardware decoder built into FFmpeg, but with the VDPAU library.
-So you need to ensure that you have installed dependencies: libpixman-1-dev, libvdpau-dev, libxext-dev, libxt-dev, libcedrus1, libvdpau-sunxi1,
+So you need to ensure that you have installed dependencies: libpixman-1-dev, libvdpau-dev, libxext-dev, libxt-dev,
-maybe: SDL (for ffplay), X11 core (for server Linux without desktop).
+maybe: SDL (for ffplay), X11 core and xserver-xorg-video-fbturbo video driver (for server Linux without X11 desktop).

-If you get "Error retrieving the data from a VDPAU surface", you need to install the modified libcedrus, libvdpau-sunxi libraries (see *2.
+If you get "Error retrieving the data from a VDPAU surface", you need to install the modified libcedrus, libvdpau-sunxi libraries from https://github.com/agustinov/libcedrus and https://github.com/agustinov/libvdpau-sunxi (see *2.
 Installing dependencies*).
-Make sure to remove libcedrus1, libvdpau-sunxi1, they will prevent running modified libraries.
+Make sure to remove installed libcedrus1, it prevents running modified libcedrus library.

+If you access to the system via a terminal (COM-port or SSH) and get the error "[VDPAU SUNXI] Failed to open CEDRUS", root privileges (sudo) may be required:

+	sudo ffmpeg -hwaccel vdpau -i inputfile.mp4 -c:v rawvideo decoded_file.avi

 If you get the error "No device available for decoder: device type vdpau needed for codec h264", make sure that your FFmpeg includes the h264_vdpau decoder.